-- " Phase the implementation of notifying 10th, 11th, and 12th graders who qualify for the Basic Food Program or Food Assistance Program for the Washington College Grant.
-Develop a behavioral science informed messaging strategy to reach target audiences. - " Implement the Washington State GEAR UP (WAGU) federal grant, focusing on capacity-building in thirteen school districts from high-poverty, rural regions.
+- " Leverage OtterBot to connect with trusted messengers in regional communities.
+Provide relevant, customized, and timely information around college-going and financial aid applications and programs. - " Phase the implementation of notifying 10th, 11th, and 12th graders who qualify for the Basic Food Program or Food Assistance Program for the Washington College Grant.
+Develop a behavioral science informed messaging strategy to reach target audiences. - " Implement the Washington State GEAR UP (WAGU) federal grant, focusing on capacity-building in thirteen school districts from highpoverty, rural regions.
 These span four counties: Chelan, Okanogan, Grays Harbor, and Lewis.
 WAGU schools provide early intervention services, including career and college readiness programs and a comprehensive counseling and advising curriculum from 7th grade through the first year of postsecondary education. - " Utilize the State Work Study program to pilot at a partner site where students are employed to support high school students enroll in postsecondary.